 - σ24 (RpoE): the extracytoplasmic/extreme heat stress sigma factor

 - σ28 (RpoF): the flagellar sigma factor

 - σ32 (RpoH): the heat shock sigma factor, it is turned on when the bacteria are exposed to heat.
 Due to the higher expression, the factor will bind with a high probability to the polymerase-core-enzyme.
 Doing so, other heat-shock proteins are expressed, which enable the cell to survive higher temperatures.
 Some of the enzymes that are expressed upon activation of σ32 are chaperones, proteases, and DNA-repair enzymes.

 - σ38 (RpoS): the starvation/stationary phase sigma factor

 - σ54 (RpoN): the nitrogen-limitation sigma factor

-In cells eukaryotes there are three types of RNA polymerase, each specializing in a particular RNA synthesis:
+Where is RNA polymerase found?
+In cells eukaryotes, there are three types of RNA pol enzymes, each specializing in a particular RNA synthesis.

 - RNA Polymerase I: synthesis, repair, and overhaul.
 Synthesizes precursors of ribosomal RNA.